 Question put and agreed to.

 Dáil Éireann 160 Committee on Finance.
-Imposition of Duties (Confirmation of Orders) (No. 3) Bill, 1956—Second and Subsequent Stages.
+Dairy Produce (Price Stabilisation) (Amendment) Bill, 1956—Report and Final Stages.